zksmith/procrastinator-app/README.md

 # Procrastinator App

-> Procrastinator App is a webapp to browse and bookmark posts from various news and media sites.
+> Procrastinator App is a web app to browse and bookmark posts from various news and media sites.

 ---